Andrew-Draganov/andrew-draganov.github.io/contents/home.md

 - Dimensionality Reduction
 - Clustering

-I am also broadly interested in all aspects of AI security/safety and am working more and more on these topics.
+I am also broadly interested in all aspects of AI security/safety and am working ever more on these topics.

 ### Other Things

 - I am originally from Washington DC which, despite what my European friends may expect, is the loveliest city in the world.
-- I am trying to contribute to effective AI communication.
-- My email is draganovandrew (at) cs.au.dk -- feel free to reach out about anything
+- My email is draganovandrew (at) gmail.com -- feel free to reach out about anything

 ### Past Education and Experience